Impeachment Report: Dems Manchin, Jones, Sinema May Vote to Acquit Trump

 “I don’t think I’ve totally decided.
 I certainly have [been] leaning one way or the other.
 That needle moves” Jones told Politico.
 “I am leaning in certain ways but I want to hear, I truly, honestly, want to hear the entire trial.”

-When it comes to Sinema, the freshman senator who broke with Democrats to confirmed Attorney General William Barr, her silence on impeachment suggests her vote remains up in the air.
-A spokesperson said she supports gathering additional evidence to “make a more fully informed decision at the end of the trial.”
+When it comes to Sinema, the freshman senator who broke with Democrats to confirm Attorney General William Barr, her silence on impeachment suggests her vote remains up in the air.
+A spokesperson for the lawmaker recently said she supports gathering additional evidence to “make a more fully informed decision at the end of the trial.”

 The senators’ remarks come as Democrats seek to call former White House National Security Advisor John Bolton as a witness.
-On Sunday, the New York Times reported that Bolton’s upcoming book alleges that President Trump wanted to tie U.S. military to Ukraine to inquiries into allegations of corruption in former Vice President and 2020 Democrat candidate Joe Biden, and his son, Hunter Biden.
+On Sunday, the New York Times reported that Bolton’s upcoming book alleges that President Trump wanted to tie U.S. military to Ukraine to inquiries into allegations of corruption against former Vice President and 2020 Democrat candidate Joe Biden, and his son, Hunter Biden.
 President Trump has denied the claims, calling them categorically “false” during an Oval Office meeting with Israeli Prime Minister Benjamin Netanyahu.

 On Wednesday morning, President Trump took direct aim at Bolton in a pair of tweets, accusing him of penning a “nasty & untrue book” about his time in the White House.